lbl-srg/soep/doc-design/source/softwareArchitecture.rst

           </ModelStructure>

-Furthermore, FMU needs to expose the variables which depend on the event indicators in the model description file.
+For efficiency, FMUs need to expose variables which depend on event indicators in the model description file.
+We call these variables **event indicator handler**.

-As an example, consider
+The rationale is illustrated in the following model

 .. code-block:: modelica

-    model Test
+    model StateEvent1
       Real x(start=1.1, fixed=true);
       discrete Real y;
     equation